iqhive/runtime.link/Readme.md

 to link to these interfaces directly.
 Any required functions can be defined using the runtime.link conventions and conveniently imported into the Go program for execution.

+The project is still in development and although we don't plan to make any major changes before the first stable release, there may be continue to be minor breaking changes here and there as we work to refine the exported interfaces.

 Example:
 ```go
 // Package example provides the specification for the runtime.link example API.